industrial-optimization-group/DESDEO/docs/explanation/test_problems.md

 ## The pressure vessel design problem (RE23)

 The pressure vessel design problem [4] involves a cylindrical pressure vessel that is capped at both ends by hemispherical heads.
 The first objective is to minimize the total cost, including the cost of material, forming and welding.
-The second objective is to minimize the sum of the two constraint violations.
+The second objective is to minimize the sum of the three constraint violations.
 The decision variables $x_1$ and $x_2$ represent the thickness of the shell and the head, and the decision variables $x_3$ and $x_4$ represent the inner radius and length of the cylindrical section.
 The units for each decision variable are inches.
 The decision variables $x_1$ and $x_2$ are integer multiples of 0.0625 inches, which is the available thickness of rolled steel plates.
 That makes the decision variables a mix of continuous and discrete variables.
 The Pareto front for the problem is disconnected.

 The objective functions and constraints for the reinforced concrete beam design problem are defined as follows: